-The purpose of this section is to describe the data and information associated with ensuring that individuals who are unaware of their HIV status are identified, informed of their status, referred to supportive services, and linked to medical care if HIV positive.
-The goals of the EIIHA initiative are to present a strategy for: (1) identifying individuals with HIV who do not know their HIV status; (2) making such individuals aware of such status and enabling such individuals to use the health and support services; and (3) reducing barriers to routine testing and disparities in access and services among affected subpopulations and historically underserved communities.
+The purpose of this section is to describe the data and information associated with ensuring that individuals who are unaware of their HIV status are identified, informed of their status, referred to supportive services, and linked to medical care if HIV test is positive.
+The goals of the EIIHA initiative are to present a strategy for: (1) identifying individuals with HIV who do not know their HIV status; (2) making such individuals aware of their status and enabling them to use the health and support services; and (3) reducing barriers to routine testing and disparities in access and services among affected subpopulations and historically underserved communities.
 See Section 2603(b)(2)(A) of the PHS Act.

-- 1) Describe the planned EMA/TGA EIIHA activities for the 2019 project period.
-Include the following information: - a) The primary activities that will be undertaken, including system level interventions (e.g., routine testing in clinical settings, expanding partner services);

-- b) Major collaborations with other programs and agencies, including HIV prevention and surveillance programs; and - c) The anticipated outcomes of the jurisdiction's overall EIIHA strategy. - 2) Describe any planned efforts to remove legal barriers, including state laws and regulations, to routine HIV testing in medical settings, or program/policy efforts to expand implementation of routine HIV testing. - 3) Select three (3) distinct target populations for the 2019 project period EIIHA Plan.
-For each selected target population describe: - a) Why you chose the target population and how the epidemiological data, social determinants of health, or other data supports that decision; - b) Specific challenges or opportunities for working with the target population; and - c) The specific strategies that will be utilized with the target population.
+- 1) Describe the planned EMA/TGA EIIHA activities for the 2020 project period.
+Include the following information: - a) The primary activities that will be undertaken, including system level interventions that will positively impact outcomes along the HIV care continuum (e.g., routine testing in clinical settings, expanding partner services); - b) Major collaborations with other programs and agencies, including HIV prevention and surveillance programs; and - c) The anticipated outcomes of the jurisdiction's overall EIIHA strategy. - 2) Select three (3) distinct target populations for the EIIHA Plan in the FY 2020 project period.
+For each selected target population describe: - a) Why you chose the target population and how the epidemiological data, social determinants of health, or other data supports that decision; - b) Specific challenges or opportunities for working with the target population; and - c) The specific strategies that will be utilized with the target population. - 3) Describe any planned efforts to remove legal barriers, including state laws and regulations, to routine HIV testing in medical settings, or program/policy efforts to expand implementation of routine HIV testing.